cboulanger/qx-contrib-Dialog/README.md

 ----------

 v1.3
-- bumped qooxdoo version to 5.1
+- Bumped qooxdoo version to 5.1
+- Merged changes from jbruwes/qooxdialog
-- changed base widget from qx.ui.GroupBox to a modal qx.ui.window.Window (merged from jbruwes/qooxdialog).
+  - replaced base widget qx.ui.GroupBox with modal qx.ui.window.Window
+  - new black and white SVG icons
 - Added caption parameter to shorthand methods.
 - Since a modal window has its own blocker, the  default coloured blocker has been removed.
 If you want the old behavior, call `dialog.Dialog.useBlocker(true)`.
-  - prettified with the default settings of https://github.com/prettier/prettier
+- Prettified with the default settings of https://github.com/prettier/prettier
 - Progress Widge enhancements:
   - added 'hideWhenCancelled' property (default: true) to allow "cleanup" or similar actions to be displayed after the cancel button has been pressed.